SimpleFi-finance/simplefi-engine/README.md

 The project is **not complete**.

-SIMP DeFi Engine is partially capable of syncing basic blockchain data, however, several essential features are still some missing.
+The SimpleFi DeFi Analytics Engine is partially capable of syncing basic blockchain data, however, several essential features are still some missing.

 ## Installation